CAOR-XRteam/scener_server/README.md

 The core functionalities are encapsulated within dedicated pipelines, which orchestrate the interactions between the AI models and other system components.

 #### `generate_image` Pipeline
 This pipeline handles the direct generation of a 2D image from a text prompt.
+The workflow:

 1. Accepts a user-provided text prompt.
 2. Applies the **Prompt Improvement** process to enhance the prompt's detail and clarity for the diffusion model.